KargJonas/schas/README.md

 python3 bot.py
 ```

-In the log, you should be able to find a `Bot invite link` that you can click to add the bot to your server.
+In the log, you should be able to find a `Bot invite link` that you can click *to add the bot to your server*.

 ```
 $ python3 bot.py